Specification (technical standard): Egypt

-Construction specifications in the UK
+UK

 Specifications in the UK are part of the contract documents that accompany and govern the construction of a building.
 They are prepared by construction professionals such as architects, architectural technologists, structural engineers, landscape architects and building services engineers.
 They are created from previous project specifications, in-house documents or master specifications such as the National Building Specification (NBS).
 The National Building Specification is owned by the Royal Institute of British Architects (RIBA) through their commercial group RIBA Enterprises (RIBAe).
 NBS master specifications provide content that is broad and comprehensive, and delivered using software functionality that enables specifiers to customize the content to suit the needs of the project and to keep up to date.

 UK project specification types fall into two main categories prescriptive and performance.
 Prescriptive specifications define the requirements using generic or proprietary descriptions of what is required, whereas performance specifications focus on the outcomes rather than the characteristics of the components.
+The UK's public sector Procurement Act guidance states that in general, technical standards issued within procurement documents "must refer to performance or functional requirements (and not design, a particular licensing model or descriptive characteristics)".

 Specifications are an integral part of Building Information Modeling and cover the non-geometric requirements.

-Food and drug specifications
+Food and drug

 Pharmaceutical products can usually be tested and qualified by various pharmacopoeias.
 Current existing pharmaceutical standards include: